danigiri/morfeu/README.md

 ### Catalogue

-Logical organisational unit, it is expected all documents contained share the same model It also contains templates
+Convenience grouping of documents of a given API, it is expected all documents contained share the same API, model, preview functionality, etc. It will also contain a list of snippets for convenience.

 ## Templates